joeycoakleyavi/EKS_AKO/README.md

 ## Assumptions
  - You already have an Avi Controller deployed in the target VPC.
 Avi Controller parameters are required to build out initialization parameters.
  - The VPC that this template is deployed into has internet access.
 EKS nodes require connectivity to pull down appropriate container images, and access to the bastion host is via the internet over SSH.
+ - To demo the Hackazon URL, you must configure a DNS listener on the Avi Controller and delegate the example.local domain.
+The virtual service of the DNS listener is required as input to the CloudFormation template.

 ## Caveats
  - When deploying this template, you must delegate the CloudFormation deployment to the "cfn_deploy" role.
 This is required because when an EKS cluster is created, the creator principle is who is granted administrative access.
 This workaround was put in place to facilitate testing to folks that may be unfamiliar with AWS and allows a deployment without needing to configure the aws cli.